cogstat/cogstat_user_documentation/Displaying-the-data-and-results-graphically.md

+---
+title: Displaying the data and results graphically
+---
 CogStat creates charts for various aspects of the data and results automatically.
 There are specific considerations on how these charts are created:

 * [Individual data](Displaying-individual-data) are displayed in the raw data charts and the sample charts